nasirlukman/nasirlukman.github.io/_posts/2026-04-11-palm-economic-value.md

 But this dominance is not without [consequence](https://theicct.org/publication/ecological-impacts-of-palm-oil-expansion-in-indonesia/?gad_campaignid=22639629046).
 The expansion of oil palm has been closely linked to large-scale deforestation, particularly in Sumatra and Kalimantan, where lowland forests have been systematically converted into monoculture landscapes.
 In many cases, this transformation involves peatland drainage, releasing significant amounts of stored carbon and increasing vulnerability to fire.
 What emerges is a system that is highly efficient economically, but one that comes at the cost of ecological complexity, biodiversity, and long-term landscape resilience.

 ## Estimating Annual Gross Production Value of Crude Palm Oil (CPO)
-Beyond the green canopy visible from satellite imagery lies a massive economic engine.
+We can map palm oil from space quite well.
+What we don’t see directly is its economic value.
 I wanted to estimate the actual Gross Production Value (GPV) of this landscape at a national level.
 Because we are dealing with a country as large as Indonesia, we cannot be exact.
 Instead, we use a Probabilistic Model.
-We admit what we do not know for sure, such as the specific yields or the 2026 price, and define them as ranges based on our best estimates.
+We admit what we do not know for sure some paramters, such as the specific yields or the 2026 price, and define them as ranges based on our best estimates.
 These are our priors.
 By running thousands of simulations, we account for the full spectrum of possible outcomes.

 ### The Bayesian Formulation